oluwafemidiakhoa/Finetuned/README.md

 This project is licensed under the MIT License.

 Acknowledgments
-Special thanks to Kaggle and Google Colab for the computational resources and to the AI research community for contributions to model fine-tuning techniques such as LoRA.
+Special thanks to Kaggle and Google Colab for the computational resources, including TPU and NVIDIA A100 GPU access, and to the AI research community for contributions to model fine-tuning techniques such as LoRA.